Visiting the Forest

 4. Are you cancelling your events?

-The easing of restrictions means that we are beginning the phased reintroduction of practical volunteering in the Forest.
+At the moment we are still running our regular practical volunteering groups in a way which keeps our volunteers as safe as possible.
 Find out more on our volunteer web page.
 Our microvolunteering solution continues, providing a menu of activities that volunteers can undertake at home to continue their vital support even whilst self-isolating.

 Friends of the Forest will continue to receive their magazine and are able to use their parking permit in all Forest car parks.
 The ongoing support of our Friends has never been more vital to enable us to continue creating and conserving the Forest, so thank you very much for your support.